fabridamicelli/ser/README.md

 - Don't use adj_mat with type other than np.float32, np.float64.
 - Pro-tip: use np.float32 for adj_mat – it will run faster.

+## Limitations
+- The graph is represented as a numpy array, which is less memory efficient than a list or a dictionary representation.
+That limits the size of the network you can use (of course, depending on your RAM).

 ## References
   - J. M. Greenberg and S. P. Hastings, SIAM J. Appl.
 Math.
 34, 515 (1978).
   - A. Haimovici et al. Phys.
 Rev. Lett.
 110, 178101 (2013).